 EwA Dog Poo Data Campaign

-The Fells’ Dog Poo Data Campaign Call for Field Volunteers You must have noticed poop in bags (and not in bags) in the Middlesex Fells, right?
+The EwA Dog Poo Data Campaign Call for Field Volunteers You must have noticed poop in bags (and not in bags) in urban green spaces, parks, and reservations?
 This is not just a smelly issue or an esthetic problem.
-Dog waste is an environmental pollutant that contaminates water supplies and is hazardous to both wildlife and humans. […]
+Dog waste is an environmental pollutant that contaminates water supplies and is hazardous to both wildlife […]

 Keeping the Fells Whole